 Linda Hamilton reprises her role of Sarah Connor and builds upon her earlier rendition with a stronger performance as her character exhibits a more evolved & tougher persona which Hamilton portrays splendidly.
 Edward Furlong makes his debut as John Connor and while he can be annoying on few occasions, it’s a dream start nonetheless.
 And lastly we have Robert Patrick who plays T-1000, a highly advanced cyborg who is far superior to T-800 model and is virtually the most lethal, unstoppable, indestructible & invincible Terminator in existence.
 Cameron has written the part of this antagonist extremely well and Patrick’s added inputs help a lot in making his character one of the greatest film villains of all time.

-On an overall scale, Terminator 2: Judgment Day is blockbuster filmmaking at its finest, for it sets an incredibly high standard for its genre(s) that hasn't been equalled since.
+On an overall scale, Terminator 2: Judgment Day is blockbuster extravaganza at its finest, for it sets an incredibly high standard for its genre(s) that hasn't been equalled since.
 The film remains one of the most enjoyable, entertaining & jaw-dropping works of sci-fi action with an exceptionally high repeat value, is a perfect example of a sequel that surpasses the original in all aspects, and is a landmark achievement of genre filmmaking that has had a lasting impact on multimedia & pop culture.
 The best film of its year, one of the most memorable films of the 1990s, and one of cinema’s greatest triumphs, James Cameron's conclusion to his Terminator saga is an unprecedented, unrivalled & undisputed masterpiece that comes one hundred percent recommended.